Steven R. Dunbar

 is challenging.
 Taking as an example, the product term

 is approximately for .
 Since each factor is less than and for , the product decreases to approximately for .
 The other factor outside the interval and has a maximum value of at .
 Therefore, is approximately outside the interval and reaches a maximum approximately .
-Computing the product of so many small magnitude factors could lead to numerical underﬂow, so instead the exponential of the sum and diﬀerence of the respective logarithms is computed.
+Again, computing the product of so many small magnitude factors could lead to numerical underﬂow, so instead the exponential of the sum and diﬀerence of the respective logarithms is computed.

 The low variation with an aspect ratio of makes even adaptive integration challenging.
 The default integration routine of gives a nonsensical answer of .
 With the additional R library pracma of advanced numerical analysis routines, the quad function using adaptive Simpson quadrature yields and the quadl function using adaptive Lobatto quadrature yields the very similar .
-Numerical integration with Scientiﬁc Python using either general purpose integration or Romberg integration gives similar results.
+Numerical integration with Scientiﬁc Python using either general purpose integration or Romberg integration gives similar results of .

 Therefore we estimate horse has about a chance of winning.
 Repeating the analysis with the necessary changes, horse has about a chance of winning.
 One of the other horses winning has about an chance.

 Fix .
 Let be a sequence of random variables taking values in .
 Deﬁne the walk as the usual piecewise linear function deﬁned by the values at the integers .
 Note also that because the only positive value assumed by the steps is , for the random walk to gain a height , it has to pass through all intermediate integer values.
 Given with , deﬁne the rotation of by as the walk corresponding to the rotated sequence .
 Another way to represent the rotation of the sequence is

 Note that and the entire walk rotated by is the original walk, .
 We say that peaks at if for all .
 See Table 3 for several examples.